Bolivar Trask: Film

 Peter Dinklage as Bolivar Trask in X-Men: Days of Future Past (2014).

 Bolivar Trask appears in X-Men: Days of Future Past (2014), portrayed by Peter Dinklage.
 This version was primarily active in the 1970s, learned of mutants' existence from Charles Xavier's dissertation from Oxford University, and sought to harness mutant powers to create the Sentinel program and bring about world peace by uniting humanity against a common enemy.
-Due to his inhumane and fatal experiments on mutants, Mystique assassinated him in 1973.
-However, this made him a martyr for the Anti-Mutant Movement and convinced the government to fund his Sentinel program, eventually leading to the Sentinels driving mutants and humanity to the verge of extinction by 2023.
+Due to his inhumane and fatal experiments on mutants, Raven assassinated him in 1973 (which was the first time she killed and how she truly became Mystique).
+However, this made him a martyr for the Anti-Mutant Movement and led the US government to incorrectly believe that all mutants were a threat to humanity and approve his Sentinel program as a result, eventually leading to the Sentinels driving mutants and humanity to the verge of extinction by 2023.
 The surviving X-Men send Logan's mind back in time to 1973 in the hopes of convincing Xavier and Erik Lehnsherr's past selves to stop Mystique from assassinating Trask and prevent the Sentinels from being created.
 Eventually, Xavier convinces Mystique to spare Trask, averting the dystopian future and prompting the government to shut down the Sentinel program while Trask is arrested for selling military secrets to foreign nations.